luca-serra/my-personal-setup/README.md

 ## Aliases

-Contains the code used to define custom aliases for the shell.
+Contains the code used to define custom aliases for the shell (mainly git aliases).

 ## Useful scripts